TABLE OF CONTENTS

 A number of home remedies for white powdery mildew work quite well.
 However, the most effective method is to wipe the mildew from the leaves with tap water on wetted paper towels or hand cloths.

 Then, dry the leaves and run an oscillating fan or two stationary fans in the room, and ensure the room has proper ventilation (a lack of ventilation and air circulation is most likely the original cause of the problem).
-Finally, mix a solution of SM-90 and water at a ratio of 1 part SM-90 to 5 parts water.

 Don't Lose Your Harvest – Fight Back